As You Work Out Your Brand Identity, Know Your 3 Major Competitors

-The only thing constant about today’s business market is that it’s always changing.
+The only constant thing about today’s business market is it's constantly changing.
 Technology keeps business models and brand identity in flux, introducing new competition daily.
 Those who can’t hug the curve and remain on the road to success can end up sidelined.
 Even huge, solid-seeming companies have made the mistake of not adapting quickly enough and have fallen by the wayside.

 - Huge mega-companies - Amazon or Google could become your competitor.
-They’re equipped with built-in name recognition, credibility, and reputation for innovation in many types of business, nearly limitless budgets, tons of market and consumer data and top technology.
+They’re equipped with built-in name recognition, credibility, and a reputation for innovation in many types of business, nearly limitless budgets, tons of market and consumer data, and leading technology.
 They can quickly and easily enter (and dominate) any market that catches their attention.

 - DIY - Consumers themselves can impact a professional services business.
 Take today's ubiquitous and high-quality digital camera.
-All those megapixels now available in your constant companion/phone have changed the photography business.
-Consumers, who used to take photos as a hobby, are now capable of professional quality photographs and can get them done more quickly on their own.
+All those available megapixels in your constant companion/phone have changed the photography business.
+Consumers, who used to take photos as a hobby, are now capable of professional quality photographs and can get them done more quickly.
 Consequently, they have less need for professional photographers.

 - Service: Completely describe your services and how they specifically meet the needs of your prospective clients.
 (Also, refer to client personas.)

-- Price: Pricing refers not just to actual prices, but also to how they are communicated and how clients pay.
+- Price: Pricing refers not just to actual prices, how they are communicated, and how clients pay.

-- Place: Describes the geographic locations where you provide service.
-Are you able to effectively reach prospective clients based upon your location?
+- Place: Describe the geographic locations where you provide service.
+Can you effectively reach prospective clients based on your location?

 - Promotion: Describe how you will promote.
-How will you reach your desired clientele via advertising, content marketing, inbound marketing, email marketing, social media marketing, business development, public relations, or any other forms of promotion.
+How will you reach your desired clientele via advertising, content marketing, inbound marketing, email marketing, social media marketing, business development, public relations, or other promotion forms?

 - Position: Describe how you differentiate yourself relative to your competitors.

-- Process: Describe your behind the scenes approach for how services are orchestrated.
-Do you have an innovative approach that reassures your client that the service can be performed in a more effective manner?
+- Process: Describe your behind-the-scenes approach to how services are orchestrated.
+Do you have an innovative approach that reassures your client that the service can be performed more effectively?

 - Experience: What kind of experience do you plan to create for your clients?

-Don’t become obsolete and don’t let any new competitor sneak up on you.
-Re-evaluate your business strategy and brand identity often - make the shifts required to stay unique and stay on top.
-Be prepared to make mistakes and learn to recover when you fall down.
-Your firm should be fearless in developing a brand that is brilliant.
+Don’t become obsolete, and don’t let any new competitor sneak up on you.
+Re-evaluate your business strategy and brand identity often - make the shifts required to stay unique and on top.
+Be prepared to make mistakes and learn to recover when you fall.
+Your firm should be fearless in developing a brilliant brand.

 For more information on shaping your brand identity, contact Colosi Marketing.